 If my child is on alternate curriculum, will they be able to get a diploma?

-The difference between best practice and reality, however, can be unfortunately large.
-Dr. Sarah Pelangka, owner of KnowIEPs, tells us that when students are using modified curriculum in high school due to a significant cognitive impairment and are not working toward the general education standards, they are unlikely to graduate with a diploma.
-Dr. Pelangka believes that parents should be made aware of this as early as when their student is first referred for a modified curriculum.
+Dr. Pelangka tells us that when students with significant cognitive impairments are not working toward the general education standards, they are unlikely to graduate with a diploma.
+Dr. Pelangka believes that parents should be made aware of this as early as when modifications to curriculum are first recommended for their child.
 Parents should be given the information they need to understand what each path means.
-The earlier the referral to modified curriculum happens, the larger the gap may be in terms of a student’s ability to access the general education curriculum.
-However, she says, there are “examples of smaller-scale modifications that technically could happen in a gen ed class that wouldn’t necessarily bump a student to a certificate track.
-As long as the student can reflect mastery of the grade-level standards, they can access their diploma.”
+The earlier the decision that modifications are necessary, the larger the gap may be in terms of a student’s ability to access the general education curriculum.
+As the years progress, the academics only become more rigorous.

 Join for free